Cottage Cheese Bagel (2-Ingredient, High Protein!)

 The best part about these cottage cheese bagels is how easy they are.
 You only need two ingredients to put the dough together, plus your favorite seasonings on top.

-You might be asking yourself: why cottage cheese?
 Cottage cheese is such a great ingredient for two ingredient dough because of how high protein and flavorful it is!
-If you’ve ever tried two ingredient dough before with Greek yogurt, it works out exactly the same with a cheesier flavor.
+If you’ve ever tried 2-ingredient dough before (like in my Air Fryer Cinnamon Roll Bites), it works out exactly the same with a cheesier flavor.

 They’re also high protein with about 11g of protein per bagel, which is pretty impressive!
-Are these an exact swap for regular bagels?
-Of course not!
-I’m not anti-regular bagels as a dietitian, but these are a super fun an easy high protein swap that you can enjoy sometimes.
+You can even pair these with my Cottage Cheese Egg Bites for a seriously high protein and delicious breakfast.
+While these aren’t an exact swap for regular bagel, they’re a fun high protein swap that you can enjoy too.

 Most importantly, these are GOOD.
 The cottage cheese gives the dough a super mild cheesy flavor that bakes up to be absolutely delicious.